Blackjack Hand Rankings

 How Do Pairs Work in Blackjack?

-Pairs can be played just like any other hand in Blackjack, with the values added together to try and reach a score of 21.
+Pairs are played like any other hand in Blackjack, with their values combined to approach a score as close to 21 as possible without exceeding it.
 However, there are additional options when you hold two identical cards, which can help with poor hands.

 Players have the option of choosing to split a pair in their hand.
 This means that the two cards are separated and treated as two hands.
 Additional cards will be dealt to the player to make up the two hands.
 Each hand will be played consecutively, just like other hands on the table.
 Splitting the cards requires the player to pay an additional stake, as it increases the opportunities to win.
 Splitting means the player has two hands to play, which are played out in exactly the same way as if they had two hands from the start.